-A good credit reference can help you get the money you need at a rate you can afford
+A good credit reference can help you get the money you need even with bad credit

 People with good credit seem to have everything laid out for them, from easy access to money to low rates on loans.
 The other 90% of us with less than excellent credit don’t get the same privilege.

 In fact, if you have bad credit or no credit history at all, good luck getting anything from a bank or most lenders.
 You might even have trouble renting an apartment.